daggianama/JoinMe/README.md

 # JoinMe

-This is an MVP MERN stack project, a part of CodeOp's Full Stack Development Training.
+This is an MVP MERN stack project, a part of CodeOp's Full Stack Development Training.<br>
 Utilizes CRUD operations and graph database modeling.

 ## What is it for?

-Built for organizing, visualizing, and joining friends events and activities.
+Built for organizing, visualizing, and joining friend's events and activities.<br>
 Includes a map for automatic user localization and visibility of nearby events, along with a synchronized calendar for event saving.